jerilynzheng/al-folio/_projects/similarsinger.markdown

 **Team**

 We were a small team of 5:
-- Me, PM & Data Back-End
+- Me: PM & Data Back-End
 - Celine: Front-End
 - Alyssa: Web & Data Back-End
 - Mahak: Front-End